COLA508/ESP32_DIY_Electronic_Piano/docs/source/QuickStartGuide.rst

 .. note::

-   - The firmware can be downloaded from the resources we provide; the file name is: Paino.bin
+   - The firmware can be downloaded from the resources we provide; the file name is: Piano.bin

 ----